-- New Zealand is home to almost 296,000 Pacific peoples.
-Of this, 22,884 identified as being of both Pacific and Māori descent. - New Zealand exports around \$1 billion of goods to the Pacific a year.
-The initial eleven signatories from the Pacific make up about 28% of the total value of New Zealand's trade in goods with the wider Pacific region. - Around 30% of Pacific nations' exports go to Australia and New Zealand. - Pacific seasonal workers in New Zealand remit up to NZ\$41 million in remittances a year. - New Zealand and Australia are the largest source of tourists for the Pacific. - AU\$7.7million readiness package triggered on signature - AU\$25.5million implementation package for five years after entry into force - A 20% aid for trade target for five years after entry into force.
+New Zealand and Australia will commit to funding:

+- AU\$7.7million readiness package triggered on signature - AU\$25.5million implementation package for five years after entry into force - A 20% aid for trade target for five years after entry into force.
 For New Zealand that means at least 20% of its total Official Development Assistance in 'Aid for Trade' in the Pacific region.
-The exact amount is yet to be determined but if the target where applied to New Zealand Aid Programme's current three year funding cycle (2018-2021) then it would amount to potential investments over NZ\$435 million in economic infrastructure and capacity building.
+The exact amount is yet to be determined but if the target where applied to New Zealand Aid Programme's current three year funding cycle (2015-2018) then it would amount to potential investments over NZ\$340 million in economic infrastructure and capacity building.